K.S.K. Beveren: 1977–1988 Golden Years

-With lowered ambitions, the club made a quite anonymous transfer that would however make a huge impact in the Golden Years, buying German midfielder Heinz Schönberger from K.R.C.
-Mechelen in the Belgian Second Division.
-Beveren reached the final of the first-ever Beker van Vlaanderen, a pre-season tournament for Flemish teams, eventually losing by penalties from K.S.V.
-Waregem.
-The club played an excellent first half of the season and stood in 3rd place in December, eventually ending the 1977–78 Belgian First Division in 5th place.
-In January 1978 Louis Verhaert, after 31 years of service, transferred his chair of the club to Jan Van Ussel, who would become the most successful and respected chairman in the club's history.
-On 21 May 1978 the club won its very first major trophy by winning the Belgian Cup.
-Beveren knocked out Witgoor Dessel, K. Boom F.C., K.S.K.
-Tongeren and Sporting Lokeren before winning the final against R. Charleroi S.C. with 2-0, due to two late goals of Johan Coninx and Bob Stevens.
+With lowered ambitions, the club made a quite anonymous transfer that would however make a huge impact in the Golden Years, buying German midfielder Heinz Schönberger from Mechelen in the Belgian Second Division.
+Beveren reached the final of the first-ever Beker van Vlaanderen, a pre-season tournament for Flemish teams, eventually losing by penalties from Waregem.
+The club played an excellent first half of the season and stood in third place in December, eventually ending the 1977–78 Belgian First Division in fifth place.
+In January 1978, Louis Verhaert, after 31 years of service, transferred his chair of the club to Jan Van Ussel, who would become the most successful and respected chairman in the club's history.
+On 21 May 1978, the club won its very first major trophy by winning the Belgian Cup.
+Beveren knocked out Witgoor Dessel, K. Boom, Tongeren and Sporting Lokeren, before winning the final against Charleroi with 2–0, due to two late goals of Johan Coninx and Bob Stevens.

-The club changed its name, to SK Beveren, in 1978, and under this name enjoyed its greatest successes, being surprise champions in 1979 and 1984.
-In 1979, they beat Internazionale in the UEFA Cup Winners' Cup, eventually being eliminated by Barcelona in the semi-finals with two 1–0 defeats.
-During this campaign, KSK Beveren had many players with only semi-professional status.
-TV reporters took pleasure to call those players by their jobs: the Fireman, the Docker, the Policeman and the Employee etc.
+The club changed its name, to SK Beveren, in 1978 (following the name change of the municipality of Beveren in the 1977 Fusion of the Belgian municipalities).
+The 1978-1979 season became the most successful in the club's history.
+The departed coach Urbain Braems, who moved to archrival KSC Lokeren, was replaced by the duo Robert Goethals and Rik Pauwels, who respectively served as technical advisor and field trainer.
+The unknown German forward Erwin Albert was acquired for approximately 1.5 million Belgian francs from Hertha BSC and became the top scorer in the Belgian First Division that season with 28 goals.
+Goalkeeper Jean-Marie Pfaff, now also the established goalkeeper of the Belgian national football team, won the Belgian Golden Shoe in January.
+SK Beveren, whose majority of the squad consists of amateur players with full-time day jobs (unlike the traditional top clubs of the country), clinched its very first national title on 12 May 1979, with two matchdays remaining, securing it with a 0–0 draw against Beringen.
+In the same season, Beveren also had a miraculous run in the 1978–79 European Cup Winners' Cup.
+After eliminating Ballymena United and HNK Rijeka in the early rounds, they faced the mighty Inter Milan in the quarter-finals.
+Following a 0–0 draw at San Siro, Beveren qualified on 21 March 1979, with a 1–0 victory at the Freethiel.
+The legendary goal in the 85th minute was scored by Bob Stevens, assisted by Wim Hofkens.
+In the semi-finals, Beveren faced the eventual champions, Barcelona.
+They suffered defeats both at the Camp Nou and at home with a score of 1–0.
+The goals in both matches were scored from penalties, respectively by Carles Rexach and Hans Krankl.